marinov98/MarinMacs/README.md

 - Not everybody likes spending time customizing and configuring, they like things that work right out of the box.
 However, everybody likes speed and Emacs provides that and the configuration should not be what keeps people using editors such as emacs or vim
 - What if you are a **Vim user** looking to switch to emacs but keep the powerful vim bindings?
 My emacs works with evil-mode!
 - I just really like to have my stuff online in case event XYZ happens with my machine

+## What my Emacs can do
+- Has packages that allow for
+  - Fast project/file navigation
+  - jump-to-definition
+  - Advanced word search
+  - smart file managers
+  - tree explorers
+  - smart undo
+- Has ide-like support for these languages
+  - C++
+  - Python
+  - Javascript
+  - A little of html/css
+- Allows for either Vim keybindings or original native Emacs keybindings
+- Improved debugger

 ## Please Note:
 - I have used Emacs on MacOS, Arch(Antergos), & Ubuntu so my knowledge is limited when it comes to anything else